 Candidates may not take electronic devices into the examination area, and must also submit to a screening process that may include any or all of the following: fingerprinting, palm vein scanning, wanding or walkthrough scanning for metallic objects, or any other screening that may be in place at the Pearson VUE Testing Center.
+Personal items also include scarves, hats, headbands wider than 2 inches, jewelry wider than a quarter inch, and other items.
+Please carefully review the Pearson VUE policy for the complete listing of personal items not allowed in the examination area.
+If you arrive with any of the items mentioned in the personal items policy, you may be asked to remove the item from your person prior to walking into the testing area, unless the item is being worn for religious beliefs/purposes.
 A candidate who refuses to submit to any screening procedure will not be allowed to take the examination, and no portion of the fee will be refunded.

 Candidates are not allowed to possess or access recording devices, cellular phones, paging devices, other electronic communication and/or recording devices, and writing instruments at any time during the Qualifying Examination or while taking a break.
 Candidates may not wear any device that can access the internet.
-These devices include iWatch, and similar devices.
+These devices include Apple Watch, FitBit, and similar devices.
 The one exception is an insulin pump.
 If such a device is discovered at any time during the examination, or if the candidate accesses any such device for any reason, the candidate will not receive a grade for any portion of the Qualifying Examination, and all fees will be forfeit.

 There is no scheduled break during the examination.
 Candidates may take unscheduled breaks to use the restroom facilities.
-Unscheduled breaks should not exceed 10 minutes in length.
+Unscheduled breaks should not exceed ten (10) minutes in length.
 During such breaks, a candidate may not talk with any individual or access any electronic device.
 Candidates are not allowed to leave the Pearson VUE Testing Center for any reason before completing the test.
 If a candidate violates any of these regulations, the candidate will not receive a grade for any portion of the Qualifying Examination, and all fees will be forfeit.

-If special accommodations are required those requests must be received at the ABOG office no later than March 23, 2018.
+If special accommodations are required those requests must be received at the ABOG office no later than March 22, 2019.
 It may not be possible to accommodate requests received after that date.
-(See Appendix E for information for disabilities.
-See Appendix F for information for lactating candidates.)
+(See Appendix A for information for disabilities.
+See Appendix B for information for lactating candidates.)